 Work with a Chargeback Management Company

 Chargeback management companies are exactly what they sound like: businesses that work with you to manage your chargebacks.
 They’ll help you provide supporting evidence to fight a claim and can keep you updated on the status of chargebacks.

 If you anticipate a lot of chargebacks, are uncertain about the dispute process, or just don’t have the time to attend to your chargebacks individually, a chargeback management company can be a good solution.
 However, keep in mind that you aren’t guaranteed to win disputes just because you’re working with a specialty chargeback company.
 Additionally, as noted, even if you do win, any chargeback counts against you in the eyes of processors.
-Be sure to keep an eye on the outcomes and the costs for the company so you can determine if it’s a cost-effective solution for you, but also consider how many chargebacks you’re getting.
+Be sure to look at the outcomes and the costs for the company so you can determine if it’s a cost-effective solution for you, but also consider how many chargebacks you’re getting.
 If it starts creeping up too high, you may need to think of alternatives to bring it back down so you don’t lose your merchant account.

 Find a Credit Card Processor